link1905/system-design-101/content/practices/chat-system/_index.md

 An alternative would be to manage the `USER_CONNECTION` table locally within each region.
 However, this creates a new problem: how does a server in one region route a message to a server in another region if connection data is not globally available?
 The only solution would be to broadcast messages to the other region, hoping a recipient is there.
-This is inefficient, wastes bandwidth, and is operationally complex, as Aurora Global Database does not support excluding specific tables from replication.
+This is inefficient, wastes bandwidth, and we need to run another database as Aurora Global Database does not support excluding specific tables from replication.
 Therefore, **we will not adopt this regional approach** and will accept the cost of replicating connection status globally.

 #### Message Store {#infra-message-store}